mattermost/docs/source/process/training.rst

 2. (Chair) Uploads meeting recording and slides to `Google Drive folder <https://drive.google.com/drive/u/0/folders/10Ijgspfz-hsibZMApN2GdDgWr3QfU29_>`), then share in channel. `See example <https://community.mattermost.com/core/pl/dkeh34y5pt8ybrb5mmrfbyy1ee>`_.

-3. (Chair & Co-Chairs) Meets after the training session, review feedback, and discuss what could have been improved.
+3. (Chair & Co-Chairs) Holds a retrospective meeting two days after the training session to review feedback and discuss what could have been improved.

 4. (Chair) Makes adjustments to meeting process based on feedback and discussion with co-chairs.
 Schedules kick-off call for the next training session.